Are you scared or excited of forthcoming groundbreaking innovations?

 Inflammation is the main cause of many chronic diseases including cardiovascular diseases.

-As Michael Pollan, author and professor of Harvard University says, “if it’s a plant, eat it, if it was made in a plant, don’t.”
+As Michael Pollan, author of “How to Change Your Mind” and professor of Harvard University says, “if it’s a plant, eat it, if it was made in a plant, don’t.”

-The second secret for a healthy and happy life I found from Dr. Valter Longo from University of Southern California is intermittent fasting.
+Another secret for a healthy and happy life from Dr. Valter Longo, PhD, from University of Southern California is intermittent fasting.

 The beauty of intermittent fasting is it involves harnessing the healing and protective powers of letting the body rest from constant consumption, breakdown, and digestion of food.